LillianChernin/bible-verse-guessing-game/README.md

 ### MVP User Stories
 ***

 As a user, I should be able to see a random verse on the screen.

-As a user, I should be able to input what section, book, chapter and verse I believe the verse belongs to.
+As a user, I should be able to select what section, book, chapter and verse I believe the verse belongs to.

 As a user, I should be able to get feedback on whether or not my guess was correct.

 As a user, I should be able to see what the correct answer was.

-As a user, I should see my score update depending on the accuracy of my guess.
+As a user, I should see my overall score update depending on the accuracy of my guess.

 ### Stretch Goals User Stories
 ***